 Multiple Sclerosis is the most common neurological condition in young adults.
 It is characterised by scars (lesions) in the central nervous system causing misfiring messages through the body, which is how it got the name Multiple (many) Sclerosis (scars).
-These lesions can be seen through MRI of the brain and spine.
+These lesions can be seen through an MRI of the brain and spine.
 They are still researching for the cause of MS and a cure for it, though there are quite a few modern treatments to help patients with multiple sclerosis to improve quality of life and reduce exacerbations.
 It usually makes an appearance between the ages of 20 and 40.
 About 3 times as many women as men get MS. For me it hit just before I turned 28, when my eldest daughter was 2 years old.
+What is MS

 Now there are a few types of Multiple Sclerosis: